apaz-cli/apaz-cli.github.io/blog/Thoughts_About_Entropy_and_Objectives.md

 ## Conclusion

 * I may just be biased and stupid.
-I'm sitting here talking about information theory and some lab is going to scale raw RLPT and it's going to work.
-It could happen.
+I'm sitting here talking about information theory and some lab is going to scale naive RLPT and it's going to work.
+I don't think it will, but it could happen.
 You decide what to believe.

 ## Papers